charles-uno/Bloodlines/04_action_resolution.md

 ## Confrontations

 Action resolution during a confrontation is fundamentally no different from action resolution at any other time.
 However, the details merit additional discussion.

+**one success means one wound on an NPC**

+**one failure means one wound on a PC**

+**There are other effects, of course: disarm, grapple, distract, cast spell, interact with environment**

+**play is conversational. no set order.
+GM does not take turns per se, but may prompt underparticipating players: "so-and-so is coming at you -- what do you do?"
+GM can interject, exposit, even call for rolls.**

+**Rolls follow fiction.
+If you have 4 PCs yelling at an NPC, it's not a social confrontation.
+That NPC is going to bail or call the guards!**

+**PCs are expected to be the driving force.
+Take impetus.
+Set the pace. **

+**Examples of failures:**
+- **try to climb on the troll? it slams you into the wall.**
+- **try to take pot shots into combat? maybe you miss and hit your friend**
+- **in a social confrontation, you misspeak, insult someone important, get flustered**

+**time and space are nebulous. "you're a little bit too far" is a lame reason to disallow something cool**

 **The story drives the mechanics, not vice versa.** Time and space are not strictly defined.
 There is no turn order.
 Players should just keep playing, even if a confrontation is happening!